Constant Plessis: Aviation service

 Plessis was granted his Pilot's Brevet on 13 December 1916, and was passed on for advanced training.
 Once trained, he was posted to Escadrille N.88 on 2 March 1917.
 Promotion to Maréchal-des-logis followed on 25 June.

 On 17 August 1917, Plessis made two forays across the German lines, downing a German aircraft each time.
 On 27 September, he was awarded the Médaille militaire for the day's actions:

 "Non-commissioned officer of great bravery and deliberate audacity.
 On 17 August 1917, by crossing the German lines to attack successively two groups of enemy planes, he downed his adversary each time.
 One citation."

 On 1 January 1918, Plessis was promoted to Adjutant, and on the 26th temporarily commissioned as a Sous lieutenant.
 Beginning on 30 May 1918, he would score four more aerial victories, and be awarded the Legion d'honneur, as follows:

-"Remarkable pilot.
+A article in the website The Aerodrome notes him as a "Remarkable pilot.
 Elite officer.
 For more than two years in aviation he has become a superb example of bravery and absolute disdain for danger in any shape or form.
 Has flown 500 hours against the enemy and has had more than 100 combats, during the course of which he has downed one balloon and five German planes.
 He particularly distinguished himself in the course of his last operations by strafing enemy emplacements from low altitude, and making long distant reconnaissances which allowed him to provide the commandant with valuable information.
 One wound.
 Médaille Militaire for feats of war.
 Four citations."